 The NFDA has declared “cremation as the chosen form of disposition for almost 80% of American deaths by 2035.”
 This means that more and more people will choose cremation for their final disposition.
 The cost of a direct cremation is often less than $1,000, making it a simple and affordable solution for many families today.

 However, you can preplan without the need to prepay a cremation provider by selecting the provider you wish to handle the service and ensuring certain things are in place.
-You can pre-sign your own ‘cremation authorization form’ and lodge this with the provider in advance.
-You can set aside the required funds in a POD bank account that a beneficiary can gain instant access to in the event of the account holder’s death.
+You can pre-sign your cremation authorization form and lodge it with the provider in advance.
+You can set aside the required funds in a POD bank account that a beneficiary can gain instant access to in case of the account holder’s death.

 You can read more about this on US Funerals Online at What is my best and safest option for putting aside money for a funeral?